 Enterprise Architect provides a number of ways to start and control a debug session.
 There is the main Debug window, as well as a Debug toolbar and the 'Run' panel in the 'Execute' ribbon.
 It is always best to display the Debug window whenever you are running a debug session, as this is where all debug output is captured.

-Ribbon Execute > Analyze > Debugger > Open Debugger Execute > Run Keyboard Shortcuts Alt+8 (displays the Debug window) F6 (begins execution of the application being debugged) Other Right-click on Project Browser caption bar menu Analyzer Toolbars Debugging
+Ribbon Execute > Run > Start Execute > Tools > Debugger > Start Debugging Keyboard Shortcuts Alt+8 (displays the Debug window) F6 (begins execution of the application being debugged) Toolbar Explore > Portals > Show Toolbar > Debug

 Using the Debug window